gkrhines/xThreatR/README.md

 ## How to Use
 ### xThreat.R
-To use this RScript effectively simply take some data from the Statsbomb Data file and input it into the xThreat.R script.
+To use this RScript effectively, simply take some data from the Statsbomb Data file and input it into the xThreat.R script.
 The xThreat Applied.R file showcases an example of this and can be used to be the basis of a project using the xT model.

 ### Statsbomb Getter MkII.R
 To get this RScript to work, all you have to first download event data from Statsbomb's open data repo: https://github.com/statsbomb/StatsBombR.
 Then change the path on line 361 to contain those files.
 Everything should go swimmingly after that.